David-OConnor/stm32-hal/README.md

 - DMA and CAN aren't implemented.
 - H7 clocks haven't been tested, are missing features, and likely contain errors
 - SPI unimplemented for H7
-- CRC unimplemented for L5, F4 and G4.
+- CRC unimplemented for L5, F4, G0, and G4.
 - Timer RCC enabling broken for H7.
 To work around, manually enable/rst in RCC before configuring.
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on F4.
 - ADC 3 and 4 are unimplemented on G4.
 ADC3 is unimplemented on H7.
 - Some timer implementations are missing.
 - Low power modes beyond sleep aren't implemented for H7.
-- G0 isn't yet supported
+- G0 support is a WIP, and doesn't compile.
 - Waiting on U5 PAC before implementing
 - Disabling GPIO pin interrupts unimplemented
 - USB clock (PLLQ) isn't set up for F4 - USB may not work.
+- GPIO port F unimplemented.